withdave/qlik-icon-generator/README.md

 * Add word splitting for app names with words longer than the full width (currently these overflow)
 * Add handling for transparent background images
 * Add integration with QRS API for auto generation, and to allow pushing into a defined content library
+* Add reference back to GitHub for future versions
+* Update wbl file to include correct references
+* Update .gitignore to include mac and other formats (and remove from deployment package)

 # Done